ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 : Request identifier, encoded as a variable-length integer.
 This is the identifier of this specific address request.
 Each request from a given endpoint carries a different identifier.
-Request IDs MUST NOT be reused by an endpoint, and MUST NOT be zero.
+Request IDs MUST NOT be reused by an endpoint and MUST NOT be zero.

 IP Version:

 : IP Version of this address request, encoded as an unsigned 8-bit integer.
-MUST be either 4 or 6.
+It MUST be either 4 or 6.

 IP Address: